SS Phönix (1913): History

 Phönix was built by Stettiner Oderwerke, Stettin, Germany for Dampfschifffahrtsgesellschaft Argo AG, Bremen.
 She was launched on 28 January 1913.
 Her port of registry was Bremen and the Code Letters QKGL were allocated.

 In 1923, Dampfschifffahrtsgesellschaft Argo AG merged with the Roland Line, which was itself absorbed by Norddeutscher Lloyd in 1925/26.
 Phönix was transferred to Argo Reederei AG in 1933, then to Argo Reederei Richard Adler & Co. in 1937.
 Her Code Letters changed to DOBK in 1934.

-On 1 October 1939, Phönix was requistioned by the Kriegsmarine for use as a Vorpostenboot.
+On 1 October 1939, Phönix was requisitioned by the Kriegsmarine for use as a Vorpostenboot.
 She served with 1 Vorpostenbootflotille as VP-106 Phönix.
 She was transferred to 3 Sperrbrecherflotille on 1 October 1940 and was designated Sperrbrecher 36, beinhg redesignated Sperrbrecher 136 on 1 August 1941.
 She was scuttled by her crew at Saint-Nazaire, Loire-Inférieure, France on 25 August 1944.